 Every year ARTsmart selects an artist who is distinguished not only in New Mexico, but also throughout the world.
 As part of his/her mission, the Honorary Artist works with Santa Fe high school students in creating artworks that are auctioned during ARTsmart’s Annual Dinner & Auction fundraiser.
-Proceeds from the sold works are split between the student artists and their school.
+Proceeds from the sold works are split between the student artists and, after expenses, their high school.
 This program connects students with their community while teaching them about the possibility of a career in art.

 Honorary Artist, 2020

 Kevin Box was conceived in New Mexico, born in Pennsylvania, grew up in Oklahoma and received his higher education in Georgia, New York City and Texas.
 He now resides in Santa Fe, New Mexico with his wife Jennifer.
 Throughout high school Box studied graphic arts and apprenticed summers at an Uncles design firm in Atlanta Georgia.
 It was in there that Box’s passion for creativity was developed, where he formed his relationship with design and with paper.

 Box received a four year scholarship to study graphic design at the School of Visual Arts in New York City.
 Following his junior year, an Art History grant took him to Greece, an experience that forever changed him, “I realized that all of my graphic design work was ending up in the landfill as trash and I discovered the durability of the conversation that continues through the history of art and I wanted to be a part of that.”